CleyFaye/boilerplate/README.md

 - logger: an instance of a winston logger.

 The middleware options allow enabling/disabling common middlewares.
-Currently only support one option: `json`, to enable auto-parsing of json body.
+Currently only support a few builtin middlewares from express:
+- `json`, to enable auto-parsing of json body.
+- `urlencoded`, to parse parameters from the query string
+- `text`, to populate body with the raw request as a string
+- `raw`, to populate body with the raw request content

+Each of these options accept either `true` (to use their default behavior) or an object with their configuration as specified in the ExpressJS manual.

 The `defaultErrorHandler` property enable a final error handler.
 It's behavior is to intercept errors/exceptions and return them as a reply.